Monro of Fyrish: Dr John Monro, 9th of Fyrish

 Born 16 November 1715, Greenwich, son of Elizabeth Hay and Dr James Monro.
 Educated at the Merchant Taylors' School, London then at St John's College, Oxford, where he became a Fellow in 1741 and a Radcliffe Travelling Fellow until 1751.
 He continued his education at the University of Leyden in 1745, and visited other centres of learning in Europe.
 In 1747 he was graduated with a Doctor of Medicine from University College, Oxford.

 In 1751 he was appointed Joint Physician of Bethlehem and Bridewell Hospital (Bethlem Hospital) as an assistant to his father.
 On his father's death in 1752 he succeeded as Physician of Bethlem Hospital.
-Fellow of the Royal College of Physicians in 1753, and acted as Censor on six separate occasions.
+Fellow of the Royal College of Physicians in 1753, and acted as Censor on six occasions.
 He delivered the Harveian Oration in 1757.
 He barely published during his career which was for the most part devoted to the study of insanity for which he was apparently acclaimed for his success.
+From 1762, he also practiced at his own private asylum, Brooke House in Clapton.

 Dr John Monro retired in January 1783 after an attack of paralysis.
 He lived at 53 Bedford Square, London, and in 1791 moved to Hadley, near Barnet in co Middlesex and died there 27 December 1791.

 On 17 November 1753 he married Elizabeth Culling Smith (died 1802), a sister of Sir William Culling Smith, 1st Baronet, and among their children were: